Neurologic disorders associated with behavioral symptoms

 In experimental animals, mitochondrially targeted vitamin E (MitoVit E), which is designed to accumulate in the mitochondria, has been shown to ameliorate toxic effects of alcohol by modulations of endogenous cellular proteins and antioxidant means.

 Intraventricular hemorrhage prevention in premature infants.
 Vitamin E supplementation reduces the frequency of periventricular hemorrhages in premature babies.
 A concern, however, is about the use of vitamin E, as it increases the chance of intracerebral hemorrhage in children with vitamin K deficiency.

 Multiple sclerosis.
-A study on multiple sclerosis patients has shown that elevated oxidation levels in circulating leukocytes are associated with serum lipid peroxidation as well as shortening of telomere length, and treatment with vitamin E 400 mg/day for 3 months showed significant reduction of serum lipid oxidation level with maintenance of telomere length (12).
+A study of patients with multiple sclerosis has shown that elevated oxidation levels in circulating leukocytes are associated with serum lipid peroxidation as well as shortening of telomere length, and treatment with vitamin E 400 mg/day for 3 months showed significant reduction of serum lipid oxidation level with maintenance of telomere length (13).
 Therefore, antioxidants such as vitamin E are potential therapeutic agents for multiple sclerosis.

 Myotonic dystrophy.
 Increased levels of free radicals and decreased antioxidants are found in the blood of patients with myotonic dystrophy, but vitamin E treatment of such patients has not produced any conclusive results.